 Recently we found an article that offers a different perspective on autism,

-written by the parent of an autistic child - Morton Gernsbacher,
+written by the parent of an autistic child.
+Morton Gernsbacher is

 Vilas Research Professor and the Sir Frederic Bartlett Professor at the University of Wisconsin-Madison.